shubham-gangpuri/Android-Interview-Questions/README.md

 32. DarkTheme implementation.
 33. ViewHolder saving State vs Activity saving state
 34. How to create your own view and viewgroups (methods and need to take care of)
+35. How to create a simple alarm functionality with the help of WorkManager?
 ```

 ## Dependency Injection :